 between 100 and 180 pounds.
 Billies can weigh up to 310 pounds.
 They have cloven feet with 2 toes and rough pads which provide them with natural climbing soles.
 The tips of their feet have sharp dewclaws which keep them from slipping on rock ledges.

 Most of the time, nannies live in herds of up to 20 with their offspring.
 Billies usually live alone.
 The Mountain Goat’s diet consists of grasses, sedges, herbs, shrubs, ferns mosses and lichen.
 They will also eat twigs and leaves from the low-growing shrubs and conifers.
 They mate in November or December with the birth of the “kids” in May or June, typically single births versus twins.
 The kids will stay with the nanny until the next mating season.
 Mountain Goats usually live 12-15 years in the wild.

 Rocky Mountain Bighorn Sheep

 Moose are herbivores – plant eating.
 Their height makes if difficult for them to bend down to eat grasses, so they prefer to feed on leaves, bark, and twigs from trees and shrubs.
-Many time you can find them standing in ponds munching on aquatic plants.
-Because of they thick fur, they like to live in northern colder climates near forested streams and ponds.
+Many times you can find them standing in ponds munching on aquatic plants.
+Because of their thick fur, they like to live in northern colder climates near forested streams and ponds.
 They live across the northern part of the US, all of Canada, and Alaska.

 Moose are solitary animals and only socialize during mating season.
-Cows give birth to one calf which is able to stand up on it’s own in the first day.
-Calves will stay with the cows for one year until she give birth to another calf.
+Cows give birth to one calf which is able to stand up on it’s own on the first day.
+Calves will stay with the cows for one year until she gives birth to another calf.
 Calves reach adulthood in 4-6 years.
 Only 50% of the calves reach adulthood due to bear and wolf attacks.
 Once they reach adulthood, typical life span for a Moose is 12-20 years.

 Rocky Mountain Elk